jackdangca/springboot-react-social-login/README.md

 - Go to `movie-api` and `movie-ui` terminals and press `Ctrl+C` on each one

-- Stop and remove docker-compose containers, networks and volumes, run the command below in `springboot-react-social-login` root folder
+- To stop and remove docker-compose containers, networks and volumes, run the command below in `springboot-react-social-login` root folder
   ```
   docker-compose down -v
   ```